Mine's: Overview

-Mine's currently makes software upgrades for hundreds of Japanese cars, but only makes hardware upgrades for a few select cars.
-Its performance upgrades include exhaust systems, engine computers, camshafts, suspension parts, brake systems, and carbon fiber body parts.
-Mine's is also known for its work on the Nissan Skyline GT-R, specifically the R32, R33, R34 models, as well with the Nissan GT-R R35.
+Mine's was started by Michizo Niikura in 1985.
+It attracted attention in 1988 with the debut of its VX-ROM ECU module for the Nissan R31 Skyline GT-R, being among the first Japanese companies to sell reprogrammed ECUs for Japanese sports cars.
+Mine's currently sells VX-ROMs for hundreds of Japanese cars, but only produces hardware upgrades for a few select cars.
+The latter includes exhaust systems, engine internals, suspension parts, brake systems, and carbon fiber body parts.

-Aside from the Skyline GT-R, Mine's also sells upgrades for other cars such as the Mitsubishi Lancer Evolution, the Subaru Impreza WRX, the Nissan Pulsar GTi-R, and the Nissan Fairlady Z. The Mine's Z is unusual because it remains naturally aspirated, unlike Z's from other tuners.
+Mine's is also known for its work on the Nissan Skyline GT-R—specifically the R32, R33, and R34 models, as well as the Nissan R35 GT-R. Aside from the Skyline GT-R, Mine's also sells upgrades for other cars such as the Mitsubishi Lancer Evolution, the Subaru Impreza WRX, and the Nissan Fairlady Z. The Mine's Z is unusual because it remains naturally aspirated, unlike Zs from other tuners.

 Mine's has also gained additional popularity through video games, most notably the Gran Turismo and Forza series.